colearnlab/ccaf-old/README.md

 ## Console

+Select a classroom to get started.
+The window represents an overhead visualization of the classroom.
 When a device is online, it lights up.
 Drag an app from the dock to a device to launch it.
 You'll see the app pop up on the device.
+You can 'freeze' a device (prevent interaction), clear it and the coolest thing - project its contents to another device - accessing the menu by clicking the screen.

 ## Demo